MartinezAgullo/PhD-Course-ML/README.md

 # PhD-Course-ML
-PhD Course: Introduction to machine learning for scientific computing
+Exercises form the PhD Course of the University of Valencia: Introduction to machine learning for scientific computing